How to Book Transport in New Zealand

 3 Ways to Book Transport in New Zealand

-- Online Travel Agents (OTAs) are basically online platforms that allow you to book transport that is not directly on the transport company’s website.
-Use this is a tool to compare prices and passes, but if you want to book online, then book on the transport company’s website.
+- Online Travel Agents (OTAs) are basically online platforms that allow you to book transportation that is not directly on the transport company’s website.
+Use this as a tool to compare prices and offerings.
+If you want to book online, however, then book on the transport company’s website.
 Try making your booking from a proxy website with your location set to New Zealand for cheaper prices.
 (Some transport companies in New Zealand have been known to advertise higher prices to people browsing their website from overseas).

-- Travel Agents are people who usually book a whole package for you, including activities and flights.
+- Travel agents are people/companies who usually book a whole package for you, including activities and flights.
 This can be handy if you don’t want to organise your itinerary yourself or you are a newbie to travelling and want to get some advice.
-Travel agents are known for being a little pricier, due to wanting to make a high commission, but bear in mind that you are also paying for their service too.
+Travel agents are known for being a little pricier, due to the motivation of making a high commission, but bear in mind that you are also paying for their service too.

 Buses are a great way to get around New Zealand cheaply.
-In New Zealand, there are three types of buses that backpackers use to travel the country: national coaches, hop-on hop-off buses and tour buses.
+In New Zealand, there are three types of buses that travellers use to explore the country: national coaches, hop-on hop-off buses and tour buses.

 How to Book a Coach in New Zealand

-Booking a coach like InterCity or Skip Bus, is as easy as booking directly on their websites or with most travel agents around New Zealand.
-Even the receptionist in your hostel should be able to book a bus for you.
+Booking a coach like InterCity is as easy as booking directly on their websites or with most travel agents around New Zealand.
+Even the receptionist in your hotel or hostel should be able to book a bus for you.
 The earlier in advance you book coaches in New Zealand, the cheaper the price will be.

-Many backpackers use the hop-on hop-off buses as a means of travelling around most of the country while getting a social experience with like-minded travellers.
+Many travellers use hop-on hop-off buses as a means of travelling around most of the country while getting a social experience with like-minded people.
 Because most people book hop-on hop-off buses at the beginning of their time in New Zealand, you will find many travel agents and hostels selling hop-on-hop-off bus passes in New Zealand’s arrival cities (Auckland, Wellington, Christchurch and Queenstown).
-You can even walk into their Auckland Central offices and book direct, book directly on their websites or give them a call.
+You can even walk into their Auckland Central offices and book direct or book directly on their websites or give them a call.

 If you are going to book directly online before arriving in New Zealand, we recommend using a proxy website and changing your location to New Zealand to see the same deals that the bus companies advertise over here.
 (Prices have been known to be different between countries).

-For more tips on how to save money on your bus booking, check out How to Budget for a Hop-On Hop-Off Bus Trip Around New Zealand.
+For more tips on how to save money on your bus booking, check out the 5 Tips to Save Money on a Bus Tour in New Zealand.

-How to Book a Tour Bus for New Zealand
+How to Book a Fully-Guided Bus Tour for New Zealand

 You can also start by comparing these two bus tour companies: Contiki Vs. G Adventures: Comparison for New Zealand.

 If you’re keen to get off the beaten track on your own self-guided tour around New Zealand, then renting a car or a campervan is the way to go!
-There are so many rental options in New Zealand that we have put together this Guide to Renting a Car/Campervan in New Zealand.
+There are so many rental options in New Zealand that we have put together these Renting a Car in New Zealand: The Essential Guide and Renting a Campervan in New Zealand: The Essential Guide.

 How to Book a Car or Campervan in New Zealand

 New Zealand’s main cities are well-connected with domestic flights.
 Flights also run a couple of times a day some of New Zealand’s smaller cities, particularly with Air New Zealand.
-Check out Domestic Flights in New Zealand for more information.
+Check out our complete guide, Domestic Flights in New Zealand for more information.

 How to Book Domestic Flights in New Zealand